Cricket: Innings

 The final innings of the match generally ends when the batting team either scores the winning runs (known as reaching its target score) or runs out of "resources" (either losing 10 wickets or running out of time/overs to bat) and thus can not win.

 The innings (ending with 's' in both singular and plural form) is the term used for each phase of play during a match.
 Depending on the type of match being played, each team has either one or two innings.
 Sometimes all eleven members of the batting side take a turn to bat but, for various reasons, an innings can end before they have all done so.
 The innings terminates if the batting team is "all out", a term defined by the Laws: "At the fall of a wicket or the retirement of a batter, further balls remain to be bowled but no further batter is available to come in".
-In this situation, one of the batters has not been dismissed and is termed not out; this is because he has no partners left and there must always be two active batters while the innings is in progress.
+In this situation, one of the batters has not been dismissed and is termed not out; this is because they have no partners left and there must always be two active batters while the innings is in progress.

 An innings may end early while there are still two not out batters: